Frequently Asked Questions

 Start scanning your attack surface

-Externalsight runs 48+ scanners in under 4 minutes — evidence-backed findings, no guessing, no agents required.
+Externalsight runs 48 bounded full-scan scanners with evidence-backed findings, no guessing, no agents required.